fboukezzoula/K8sFuzzKit/README.md

 + **kubernetes** node : define the total of nodes you want for your Kubernetes Cluster, the intra-network pod type and the CIDR network (the **_K8sFuzzKit_** support only Flannel type on this actual version)

++ **external-tools** node : true = deploy, false = bypass (notice that the dictionary of services will grow and enable in the next version of the tool)

 ```
 {